twurple/twurple/docs/faq/index.md

 app.listen(3000);
 ```

-## My `EventSubListener` or `EventSubMiddleware` starts up correctly, but it never tells me about successful subscriptions, why?
+## My `EventSubHttpListener` or `EventSubMiddleware` starts up correctly, but it never tells me about successful subscriptions, why?

 This can have different reasons: